pranavpriyatosh/springsecurity/section2_custombasic/README.md

 # Spring Security Basic customization

 We can configure what endpoint to be secured by spring security and which should be left unsecured by simply defining a SecurityFilterChain bean in app context.
+Here we say secure /myAccount","/myBalance","/myLoans","/myCards" apis of a bank app and allow all to access "/notices","/contact" api.

  @Bean
     SecurityFilterChain defaultSecurityFilterChain(HttpSecurity http) throws Exception {